bretgiddings/faythe/README.md

 The config file _domains_ is used to determine when to use _faythe_ and when to just call standard _ssh/scp_ programs.
 An example _domains_ file is
 ```
-example.org alice ~/.ssh/id_ed25519
+example.org alice ~/.ssh/id_ed25519_example.org
 ```

 Each line contains (space or tab separated)
 1. A domain name - _faythe_ will only intercept if the _ssh_ or _scp_ command references a host in this domain.
 Also, _faythe_ expects that this domain has hosts _sshca.example.org_ for trusted key renewals, _sshenrol.example.org_ for enrolling of new users and _sshgw.example.org_ for the optional gateway.
 2. The login name to use at _example.org_
-3. The public key to use at _example.org_
+3. The public key to use at _example.org_ - it is recommended to use _ed25519 certificates and use the naming convention of _id_ed25519_example.org_

 Comments can be included and start with a _#_ and extend to the end of the line.
 Multiple domains are supported.